 - - For on-campus housing contact the Department of Residence at www.uni.edu/dor/ or call 319-273-2333 or

 Application Checklist for International Students

 - - Prospective graduate students must have graduated from an undergraduate program with results equivalent to a

 3.00 GPA (grade point average) or above on a 4.00 scale.

-- - Send the completed application for admission to International Admissions.
-If you complete the application by
+- - Apply online or send the completed application for admission to International Admissions.
+If you complete the

-hand, print legibly so your name, address and other information will be correct on University records.
+application by hand, print legibly so your name, address and other information will be correct on University

 - - Pay by credit card or send a bank draft or money order to the International Admissions Office, 002 Gilchrist